Start an official Neighbourhood Watch community program

 3) The CL or group* endorses the volunteer to be their representative (through whichever means they chose) and determines the type of position the Community Rep will hold (voting, non-voting, titled position, etc.)

-4) The new Community Representative contacts ENW at firstname.lastname@example.org to advise they are wanting to become a new Community Representative and wish to establish an official program for a community.
+4) The new Community Representative contacts ENW at firstname.lastname@example.org to inform ENW that they want to become a new Community Representative and wish to establish an official program for a community.
 ENW will help the Community Representative through the process of membership, training, and getting the Police Information Check completed.

-See if your community league has and Official Neighbourhood Watch program (click here).
+See if your community league has an Official Neighbourhood Watch program (click here).

 Community leagues or community groups* with a similar position